AdrianRaFo/FreeStyle-Slick/Readme.md

 ### Schema

-To generate the schema you can run `Userdata.schema.create` first in the main method.
+To generate the schema you can run `Tables.schema.create` first in the main method.

 ***Note***: Set your own user and password in `application.conf` and `build.sbt`.